Guatemala FEDECOVERA Cahabón Organic

 Flavour

-Rich notes of red fruit (ripe cherries, blackberries), chocolate and a subtle hint of cream and cardamom.
+Traditionally this cacao presents rich notes of red fruit (ripe cherries, blackberries), chocolate and a subtle hint of cream and cardamom.
+We have an additional lot with fruity acidity and very prominent green vegetative, herbal/spicy and Brazil nut notes.